smartcontractkit/mcms/docs/key-concepts/proposals.md

 coordinated manner across different chains.
 ### General Considerations
 - **MCMS Only Implementation**: This format is used specifically for teams that control only the MCMS, without additional layers like RBACTimelock in their structure.
 Check [RBAC Timelock proposal](./proposal-timelock.md)
 - **Human-Readable Breadcrumbs**: Non-signed metadata such as `contractType` and `tags` can be used to give additional context to the operations, especially during debugging or reviews.
+Included in both timelock and non-timelock proposal types.
 - **Description**: The `description` field provides essential context and should be generated through pipelines to ensure consistency.
 - **ContractTypes / ABI Pointers**: These fields allow developers to add helpful references to contracts' ABI, which can simplify operations like decoding payloads.
 - **Tags**: Tags can help in filtering or categorizing operations, adding flexibility to proposal management.